facebook/react/docs/docs/reference-react.md

 )
 ```

-Create and return a new React element of the given type.
-The type argument can be either an
-html tag name string (eg. 'div', 'span', etc), or a React class (created via `React.createClass()`).
+Create and return a new [React element](/react/docs/rendering-elements.html) of the given type.
+The type argument can be either a tag name string (such as `'div'` or `'span'`), or a [React component](/react/docs/components-and-props.html) type (a class or a function).

+Convenience wrappers around `React.createElement()` for DOM components are provided by `React.DOM`.
+For example, `React.DOM.a(...)` is a convenience wrapper for `React.createElement('a', ...)`.
+They are considered legacy, and we encourage you to either use JSX or use `React.createElement()` directly instead.

-Code written with JSX will be converted to use `React.createElement()`.
+Code written with [JSX](/react/docs/introducing-jsx.html) will be converted to use `React.createElement()`.
 You will not typically invoke `React.createElement()` directly if you are using JSX.
 See [React Without JSX](/react/docs/react-without-jsx.html) to learn more.

-Convenience wrappers around `React.createElement()` for DOM components are provided by `React.DOM`.
-For example, `React.DOM.a(...)` is a convenience wrapper for `React.createElement('a', ...)`.

 * * *